What’s the deal with brands of Transformers?

 So what about brands?

 There are a few different brands with the best know ones being Weber, Heyboer, Classic Tone, Hammond and Mercury Magnetics.

 I have used lot of Heybeor Transformers and they are nice American made transformers.
 Some use modern plastic bobbins and some use paper bobbins.
-They sound very nice.
+They sound great!
 Trainwreck and Dr. Z Amps use Heyboers as do many other high end builders.
 They are priced about the same as Classic Tone Transformers and I use them interchangeably.
 Since Heyboer never directly retails transformers you usually get them through a supplier.
 Weber and Mojotone both carry them.

 These Transformers are made in Canada and are of high quality.
 Hammond uses plastic bobbins on their modern transformers but use paper on many of their reproduction transformers.
 I would not hesitate to purchase an amp with Hammond Transformers.
 I have used them in my amps and find them to be very nice and extremely well built.
 The power transformers are especially useful with their high filament current ratings allowing for more tube swapping possibilities.
 They are bit rarer to find on US made amps largely because the prices tend be bit higher in the US.